bramus/ion-drawer-vertical/README.md

 ## Danger, here be dragons

 Do note that this is an early release of `ion-drawer-vertical`.
-Many things are missing _(Make the drawer follow the drag position, enforce the proper elements being present, etc. to name a few)_.
+Many things are missing _(Make the drawer follow the drag position, enforce the proper elements being present, autoclose when scrolling, etc. to name a few)_.
 Things might change in the future.
 Or they might remain the same.
 The plugin works for me.
 It might not work for you.

 ## Installation